 Due to the cost of living increase, we have increased the rental limit from £700 to £900 per month.
 If you have been previously rejected from this scheme because your rental amount was over £700, we would encourage you to submit a new application form.

 The University is prepared to act as Rent Guarantor for rent payable under a Short Assured Tenancy or Private Residential Tenancy if you do not have a UK guarantor.
 This is provided should you:

-- be a full-time student matriculated onto a degree programme at the University of Edinburgh and with at least 6 months remaining on your programme of study
+- be a full-time student matriculated onto a degree programme at the University of Edinburgh and have at least 6 months remaining on your programme of study

 - have no debts to the University of Edinburgh

 - be progressing academically in your programme of studies.
 Please note that the University reserves the right to postpone the processing of your application if you have a history of repeat studies or re-sits until such time as we are satisfied that you will be able to progress with your studies.

 - be able to demonstrate that you have the finances in place to maintain your rent payments during the tenancy

 - be able to provide a satisfactory accommodation reference either from the University's Accommodation Services or the landlord with whom you are currently renting from (not applicable for new students).

 - if the tenancy is subject to a 'joint and several' liability contract, then all named tenants must be eligible and applying to the scheme.